Parliamentarian (consultant)

-In the United States, a parliamentarian is an expert on parliamentary procedure who advises organizations and deliberative assemblies.
-This sense of the term "parliamentarian" is distinct from the usage in parliamentary republics and monarchies as a synonym for member of parliament (a clerk may advise the chair or members on parliamentary procedure in these jurisdictions).
+A parliamentarian is an advisor on parliamentary procedure in the United States.
+A clerk may advise the chair or members on parliamentary procedure in other jurisdictions, or act as a parliamentarian themselves.

 Types

 Some parliamentarians are officers or employees of the deliberative assembly that they serve, as in the case of the Parliamentarian of the United States Senate.
 In most state legislative bodies, the secretary or chief clerk of the body serves as parliamentarian.

 In some organizations, a member of the organization may be appointed as the parliamentarian.
 Other parliamentarians have a contractual relationship, much like outside attorneys or accountants.

 Duties

 Parliamentarians are expected to be experts in meeting procedures and such books as Robert's Rules of Order Newly Revised as well as the rules of the body they are working for.

 A parliamentarian may be called in to assist in drafting bylaws.
 Other responsibilities may include teaching classes or holding office hours during conventions.

 Generally, the parliamentarian's role is purely advisory.
 At meetings, the parliamentarian should unobtrusively call the attention of the presiding officer to serious errors in procedure.
 However, the advice of a parliamentarian is generally not binding on the presiding officer of an assembly.

 If the parliamentarian is a member of the assembly, that person has the same rights as other members, but should strive to maintain impartiality, similar to the impartiality that is required of the chairman.
 In other words, the parliamentarian should ordinarily not be making motions, speaking in debate, or voting.